It seems that more and more drivers are acting out their anger when they get behind the wheel.

 Also, don't engage.
 One angry driver can't start a fight unless another one is willing to join in.
 So take a deep breath and move on.

 It also helps to “steer clear.”
 Give angry drivers lots of room and avoid eye contact.
-If an angry driver is following you or using a car as a weapon against you, call for help if possible.
+If an angry driver is following you or using a car as a weapon against you, call for help.

 Anger-management courses have helped many individuals gain insight and practical techniques to keep their tempers under control.